gingerbeardman/gingerbeardman.github.io/_pages/search.md

 icon: ei-search
 ---

-Search is limited to matching words in post titles.
+This searches words in post titles only.